CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

       ![](./images/csazure(5).png)

-      > **Note**: If you asked for switch to classic shell please click on confirm.
+      > **Note**: If you asked for a switch to classic shell, please click on confirm.

       > **Note**: If you don't see the built-in code editor, please repeat steps 8 and 9 accordingly.

-1. Replace the following values from the corresponding values in the **Sample request** that you have copied earlier from Language Studio:
+1. Replace the following values with the corresponding values in the **Sample request** that you have copied earlier from Language Studio:

     ![](images/c-37.png)